Hasrat Mohani: Academic

+He also wrote verses expressing deep love for Krishna, and often went to Mathura to celebrate Krishna Janmashtami.

 Political

 Mohani was a member of the Indian National Congress for many years and also joined the All India Muslim League, serving as its president in 1919.
 He opposed the partition of India.
 After the declaration of the Partition Plan on 3 June 1947, Mohani resigned as a member of the All India Muslim League and when the division of the country occurred, he chose to live in independent India.
 He became a member of the Constituent Assembly of India which drafted the Indian Constitution.
 To represent the remaining Indian Muslims on different platforms, Hasrat Mohani chose to live in India rather than migrate to Pakistan.

 He never accepted Government allowances or stayed at official residences.
-Instead, he stayed in mosques and used to go to the Parliament in a shared tonga.
+Instead, he stayed in mosques and used to go to the Parliament in a shared Tonga.
 He was a religious practicing Muslim and led a simple life.
 Maulana had gone for Hajj (pilgrimage to Mecca, Saudi Arabia) several times.
 He used to travel in third-class railroad cars.
 When asked why he traveled third class, he quipped because there is no fourth class.